maslovakate/AWS-DE-Certification/README.md

 4. A star schema can require more storage space than a snowflake schema, because of the denormalized data
 5. A star schema can be more difficult to update than a snowflake schema, because of the denormalized data
 6. A star schema can be more difficult to troubleshoot than a snowflake schema, because of the denormalized data

+## Data Lineage

+A visual representation that traces the flow and transformation of data through its lifecycle, from its source to its final destination.

+**Importance:**
+- Helps in tracking errors back to their source
+- Ensures compliance with regulations
+- Provides a clear understanding of how data is moved, transformed, and consumed within systems